top of page

 Biblical Field Studies in Turkey

 Instructors: The Biblical Field Studies are conducted by Drs.
 Jason Borges (Ph.D., Durham University) and/or Mark Wilson (D.Litt. et Phil., University of South Africa).
 They are American-born New Testament scholars who live in Antalya, Turkey, and direct the Asia Minor Research Center.
-The trip is coordinated through Tutku Tours, a leading tour agency for biblical and history tours throughout the Mediterranean.
+The trip is coordinated through Tutku Tours, a leading tour agency for biblical and historical tours throughout the Mediterranean.

 Requirements: All applicants must meet the following qualifications: